Mopriestt/red_black_tree_collection/README.md

 ## Performance Benchmarking

-Benchmarking are done with same data set doing same operations on RBTreeSet and SplayTreeSet separately.
+Benchmarking is done with same data set doing same operations on `RBTreeSet` and `SplayTreeSet` separately.

 Code to reproduce the performance metrics can be found [here](https://github.com/Mopriestt/red_black_tree_collection/blob/master/test/benchmark.dart).